Will and testament: Dependent relative revocation

 DRR may be applied to restore a gift erroneously struck from a will if the intent of the testator was to enlarge that gift, but will not apply to restore such a gift if the intent of the testator was to revoke the gift in favor of another person.
 For example, suppose Tom has a will that bequeaths $5,000 to his secretary, Alice Johnson.
 If Tom crosses out that clause and writes "$7,000 to Alice Johnson" in the margin, but does not sign or date the writing in the margin, most states would find that Tom had revoked the earlier provision, but had not effectively amended his will to add the second; however, under DRR the revocation would be undone because Tom was acting under the mistaken belief that he could increase the gift to $7,000 by writing that in the margin.
-Therefore, Alice will get 5,000 dollars.
-However, the doctrine of relative revocation will not apply if the interlineation decreases the amount of the gift from the original provision (e.g., "$5,000 to Alice Johnson" is crossed out and replaced with "$3,000 to Alice Johnson" without Testator's signature or the date in the margin; DRR does not apply and Alice Johnson will take nothing).
+Therefore, Alice will receive $ 5,000.
+However, the doctrine of relative revocation will not apply if the interlineation decreases the amount of the gift from the original provision (e.g., "$5,000 to Alice Johnson" is crossed out and replaced with "$3,000 to Alice Johnson" without the testator's signature or the date in the margin; DRR does not apply and Alice Johnson will take nothing).

 Similarly, if Tom crosses out that clause and writes in the margin "$5,000 to Betty Smith" without signing or dating the writing, the gift to Alice will be effectively revoked.
-In this case, it will not be restored under the doctrine of DRR because even though Tom was mistaken about the effectiveness of the gift to Betty, that mistake does not affect Tom's intent to revoke the gift to Alice.
+In this case, it will not be restored under the doctrine of DRR because, even though Tom was mistaken about the gift's effectiveness to Betty, that mistake does not affect Tom's intent to revoke the gift to Alice.
 Because the gift to Betty will be invalid for lack of proper execution, that $5,000 will go to Tom's residuary estate.